zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    the Home Address option, this filters out against that home address.

-   :ip: The IP address to drop.
+   :param ip: The IP address to drop.

-   :tcp_flags: If none of these TCP flags are set, drop packets from *ip* with
+   :param tcp_flags: If none of these TCP flags are set, drop packets from *ip* with
               probability *prob*.

-   :prob: The probability [0.0, 1.0] used to drop packets from *ip*.
+   :param prob: The probability [0.0, 1.0] used to drop packets from *ip*.

    :returns: True (unconditionally).